 Bitter coffee?
 That’s a thing of the past.
 Now, specialty professionals and consumers alike want their morning coffee to have a hint of sweetness – and I’m not talking about one that comes from adding sugar or honey.
-We’ve finally woken up to just how sweet our favourite drink can be naturally.
+We’ve finally woken up to just how sweet coffee can be naturally.

 But why is coffee sweet?
 And, perhaps, most importantly, how can we roast and brew our beans to maximise it?
 I decided to do a little research to answer those questions.